 - Honorius, Boston Independent Chronicle, 3 January 1788 (F)

-- Oliver Ellsworth and William Samuel Johnson Speeches in the Connecticut Convention, 4 January 1788 (F)
+- Oliver Ellsworth and William Samuel Johnson Speeches: Connecticut Convention, 4 January 1788 (F)

-- John Hancock Speech to the General Court, Boston Independent Chronicle, 28 February 1788 (F)
+- Governor John Hancock Speech to the General Court, Boston Independent Chronicle, 28 February 1788 (F)

 - Fabius VIII, Pennsylvania Mercury, 29 April 1788 (F)